cpsnowden/swimlane/README.md

 # Swim Lane

-Swim Lane is a side-project aimed at showing lap swimming lane availability accross different UK swimming pools (operated by different vendors).
+Swim Lane is a side-project aimed at showing lap swimming lane availability accross different UK swimming pools (operated by different vendors), preventing the need to jump accross different booking application to see availability and plan your week.

 ## Design